The 'Fossil Forests' of Nova Scotia:

 Dawson records finding four different species of conifers (of the genus Dadoxylon) in the Joggins strata.
 The circumstances surrounding their burial were so obvious that Dawson, himself, referred to them as "drift" deposits.
 These consist of large trees or tree trunks that are buried in prostrate or oblique positions in relation to the surrounding strata.
 With the exception of the Fossil Trees of St. Etienne (and those "reclassified" as drift deposits in this paper), the image below was one of the few such (clearly indicated) deposits found by the author.
 It is from a German publication.
 Another image of "clearly indicated" drift trees is found in a book by Schuchert.

 After Kluseman, Von H.,

 Rarely Erect: Conifers are found in many parts of the Joggins strata; however, they are rarely erect, but rather usually prostrate or oblique with regard to the surrounding strata, and are in what are called "drift" deposits.
-83 Although Dawson mentioned finding such Coniferous "drift" trees in a number of locations of the Joggins area, he did not think them worthy to depict -- even though this is apparently their normal state.
+83 Although Dawson mentioned finding such Coniferous "drift" trees in a number of locations in the Joggins area strata, he apparently didn't think they were of significance: at least as far as drawing a picture of them for his readers to observe and consider what such a finding indicates: and even though this is apparently their normal state.
 Instead he chose to publish one that was erect -- such as the first tree pictured in (Part 1 of) this paper.